 Some women with endometriosis won’t experience any symptoms, while others have extreme pelvic pain.
 With or without symptoms, they all face another risk: Endometriosis is one of the top causes of infertility.
-Dele Ogunleye, MD, FACOG, and Lisa Emm, MD, FACOG, and the medical team at Advanced Women’s Healthcare work closely with each woman, helping them get relief from endometrial pain and providing treatment that improves their fertility.
-To schedule an appointment, use the online booking form or call the office in Bloomington, Illinois.
+The medical team at Advanced Women’s Healthcare work closely with each woman, helping them get relief from endometrial pain and providing treatment that improves their fertility.
+To schedule an appointment, please call our office.

 Endometriosis Q & A